slowenthal/jmeter-cassandra/README.md

 ## Installation

-Simply drop the jmeter-cassandra-0.8-alpha.jar into the JMeter's lib/ext dirctory, and its dependent libraries in the the lib/ext directory as well.
-The dependent libraries are in the lib directory.
+Simply unpack the archive in the JMeter install directory.
+All of the libraries will unpack into the lib/ext directory.

 ## Configuration